-The exact blooming period for the cabbage rose varies.
+The exact Rosa centifolia blooming season varies.
 Although they generally bloom in spring, in some locations they usually peak in midsummer.
 The blooming period can vary widely from year to year due to climate factors, even when they're tended by professional gardeners.

-For ordering special-event flowers, the fairly long blooming season of florist cabbage roses makes them a relative bargain.
+For ordering special-event flowers, roses in season can save you money since they're readily available.
+The fairly long blooming season of florist cabbage roses makes them a relative bargain.
 They're still in season when spring flowers are at a premium.
 These roses have a strong fragrance so you should avoid these types of flowers as table flowers if any of your guests are sensitive to floral fragrances.

 Cabbage Rose Characteristics

 Cabbage roses, also called Provence roses, produce a profusion of petals.
 The bushes grow up to 48 inches tall and need to be spaced 36 to 48 inches apart.
 They grow thorny canes, and the weight of their blooms causes the canes to bow outward, so giving them plenty of room reduces the risk of bruised blooms.
-They require full sun to perform their best and prefer a soil pH of 6.1 to 7.5.
-Water them deeply to encourage deep root development and healthy growth.
-Regular watering helps them perform their best.
+When growing roses at home, they require full sun to perform their best and prefer a soil pH of 6.1 to 7.5.
+Water them deeply and regularly to encourage deep root development and healthy growth.

 Feeding for Blooms